Zonih/Zonih/README_NODES_PROSPECT.md

 # REFNOS PROSPECT
-Hello, this README guides you through creating a Smart Solo prospect and setting up its corresponding script.
+Hello, this README guides you through creating a Smart Solo prospect and setting up the nodes with their corresponding script.

 #### Creating a New Prospect